Understanding Student and Parent Loan Options for College

-College Ave student loans do not attach an origination fee onto their loans, but in the case of the Federal Parent Plus loans, the origination fee is 4.264%.
-This addition can heavily impact the TOTAL cost of a Parent Plus loan, so it is wise to compare and contrast these loans with Private Loan options.
+College Ave Student Loans does not attach an origination fee onto their loans, but in the case of the Federal Parent PLUS Loans, the origination fee is 4.264%.
+This addition can heavily impact the TOTAL cost of a Parent PLUS Loan, so it is wise to compare and contrast these loans with Private Loan options.
 You may, in some cases, get a better rate going the private loan route.

 When Is the Optimal Time to Apply for a Loan?

-According to Angela, the optimal time to apply for a loan is once you feel confident in the amount you need to borrow.
-The timing of this may vary, depending on when the college your student is attending has sent their tuition bill.
+According to Angela, the optimal time to apply for a loan is once you feel confident about the amount you need to borrow.
+The timing of this may vary, depending on when the college your student is attending sends their tuition bill.

-Loan approval for a private loan can come through rather quickly, however, after the approval the school has to certify the loan amount according to each student’s cost of attendance.
+Approval for a private loan can come through rather quickly.
+After the approval the school has to certify the loan amount according to each student’s cost of attendance.
 Typically, bills go out at the end of June through the middle of July and due dates are usually 30 to 45 days from that.

 Should You Borrow for One Semester or the Full Academic Year?

 The school will generally request only what is needed to cover the current tuition bill.
 Interest on the loan amount does not start accruing until the loan is disbursed and the interest is based only on the disbursed amount.

-The downside of requesting a loan for the full year is if you miscalculate, borrow too little and then need to take out another loan later in the year to cover the excess amount.
+The downside of requesting a loan for the full year is if you miscalculate and borrow too little, then need to take out another loan later in the year to cover the remaining amount.

 Will the Interest Rate Differ if I Cosign for My Student?
 Or Should I Use a Private Parent Loan?